kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 		- speed & agility
 	- increase in global reach
 - *Note: It's all based on use-cases where it might be more beneficial for you to go for cloud*

+## AWS Billing Dashboard
+- visualizing cost can help better understand where your